49. 6 on ground floor, 1 suitable for disabled.

 Good Hotel Guide Review

 Three bay-fronted Victorian terrace town houses come together as one ‘civilised, very satisfactory’ hotel within walking distance of Princes Street and the National Gallery.
-Part of the privately owned Principal Hotels group, the one-time private clinic is appreciated by Guide readers.
 Public spaces are sleekly brooding and masculine, with chequerboard flooring, carved fireplaces, and modern art on wood-panelled walls.
 ‘Comfortable bedrooms’, some with ‘splendid views’ over the city’s rooftops, have contemporary decor and furnishings.
 Rooms vary in size; the best, a spacious suite, has bay windows overlooking Drumsheugh Gardens.
 Order cocktails and cream teas in the Consulting Room bar; in the dining room (where an imposing chandelier strikes a feminine note), chef Marco Nobrega cooks a short menu of modern Scottish dishes ‘with a European twist’.
 Typical choices: Scrabster hake, fennel croquettes, shellfish sauce; 35-day dry-aged sirloin steak from the Borders.
 Breakfast, served till 10.30 am at the weekend, has plenty of choice: porridge, Orkney kippers, Linlithgow-smoked salmon, the full Scottish with tattie scones.
 (CE)

 - Sunday Post: Top 10 hotels in Edinburgh